seansangpark/seansangpark/README.md

 **seansangpark/seansangpark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 🔭  I’m currently looking for new opportunities as a software engineer
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...